boulderdsa/boulderdsa.github.io/resources/bylaws-updated.md

 ### Section 6.
 Organizers.

-Organizers will be responsible for facilitating communication within the chapter, or between the chapter and local communities.
-Organizers will participate in Steering Committee decision-making, and are responsible for attending all relevant meetings and reading all relevant documents.
-Organizers are also tasked with carrying out the duties delegated to them by the Co-Chairs, Treasurer, and Communications Facilitator.
+Organizers will participate in Steering Committee decision-making and are responsible for attending all relevant meetings and reading all relevant documents.
+Organizers are also tasked with carrying out the duties defined for their specific organizer role, which will be determined before their election, and may later be amended, by a supermajority vote at a general meeting.
+Organizer roles may include such things as facilitating communication within the chapter, between the chapter and local communities, or ensuring the chapter’s safety.
 They are beholden to representing the views of the membership that elected them as well as helping to advance the goals of the Local Chapter generally.
 If diversity requirements as enumerated in Article V Section 8 for the Steering Committee are not met after elections, one or two Organizer positions will be kept vacant until a member who fulfills one or both of the unfulfilled Article V Section 8 requirements is nominated for the position.
 A Special Election to confirm the nominee will be held immediately.

 ### Section 7.
 Delegation of Duties.